danascheider/skyrim_inventory_management/docs/models/canonical-ingredients-alchemical-property.md

 In Skyrim, each ingredient's properties have a priority that affects which potions are produced, how strong they are, and how long the effects last when they are combined with other ingredients. ([This wiki page](https://en.uesp.net/wiki/Skyrim:Alchemy_Effects) offers detailed information about how priority affects potions produced.)
 In SIM, the `priority` field is used to track this.
 Because each canonical ingredient has exactly four alchemical properties, the integer priority values for each model will range from 1 to 4.

-There is a uniqueness constraint in place on the `CanonicalIngredientsAlchemicalProperty` model to ensure that each ingredient only has one property with each valid value.
+There is a uniqueness constraint in place on the `Canonical::IngredientsAlchemicalProperty` model to ensure that each ingredient only has one property with each valid value.
 Because of this, changing priority values after four models with priorities exist in the database for a single ingredient requires an additional step.
 Before you can change the priority on any model, you will need to clear any that conflict.

-Say you have four `CanonicalIngredientsAlchemicalProperty` models:
+Say you have four `Canonical::IngredientsAlchemicalProperty` models:
 ```ruby
 [
   {